Julchu/Platter/README.md

 Hosted with Heroku @ https://--------.herokuapp.com/

 # About
-Platter: all-in-one software for restaurants and catering services to serve their customers, manage their staff, and simplify their accounting
+All-in-one software for restaurants and catering services to serve their customers, manage their staff, and simplify their accounting

 ## Features
 ```